This post may contain affiliate links. Please see our disclaimer for more info.

 - The steps from here are iterative as follows:

 sudo pip install xxwhere ‘xx’ is the missing component from step 1 above

-Here’s the code I needed to run to get CBP working early September 2019:
+Here’s the code below that I needed to run to get CBP working early September 2019.

 Once you see the line

 INIT DB after running run.py, CBP is running.
 SUCESSS!
 We want CBP to run as a daemon (on it’s own), so terminate run.py by pressing

 ctrl-z.
 Then run install.sh again and start CBP from here.
 You can also set CBP to autostart at boot from here.